hashgraph/hedera-nft-sdk/README.md

 ## Metadata Validator

-The `Hip412Validator` class is a comprehensive tool designed to facilitate the validation of NFT metadata against the standards outlined in the [token metadata JSON schema V2](https://docs.hedera.com/hedera/tutorials/token/structure-your-token-metadata-using-json-schema-v2).
-This class provides developers with a suite of methods to validate individual NFT metadata objects, arrays of metadata, local files, and directories containing NFT metadata, ensuring compliance with the Token Metadata JSON schema V2.
+The `Hip412Validator` class is a comprehensive tool designed to facilitate the validation of NFT metadata against the [token metadata schema](https://docs.hedera.com/hedera/tutorials/token/structure-your-token-metadata-using-json-schema-v2).
+This class provides developers with a suite of methods to validate individual NFT metadata objects, arrays of metadata, local files, and directories containing NFT metadata, ensuring compliance with the token metadata schema.
 Additionally, it offers functionalities to validate metadata directly from the Hedera network, providing a robust solution for ensuring the integrity and compliance of NFT metadata within the Hedera ecosystem.

 ### Methods & Initialization